Innovating professional responsibility CLE.

 Professionalism, Ethics, and Civility CLE Guidelines

-Rule 794(d) defines professional responsibility courses as those in the areas of professionalism, civility, legal ethics, diversity and inclusion, and mental health and substance abuse.
+Rule 794(d) defines PR courses as those in the areas of professionalism, civility, legal ethics, diversity and inclusion, and mental health and substance abuse.
 Civility, professionalism, and legal ethics are discussed below.

 Resources and blogs